-117. Under the provisions of the ECG Peer Review [TAD/ECG(2008)23], these responses received from Adherents to the Recommendation are to be made publicly available on the OECD website to enable Civil Society Organisations28 to provide comments on ECAs' implementation of the Recommendation, for inclusion in the annual reviews.
-In this context, the Survey responses, as at end-June 2017, were made publicly available on 12 July 2017; no comments from CSOs have been received for this Review.
+116. Under the provisions of the ECG Peer Review [TAD/ECG(2008)23], these responses received from Adherents are to be made publicly available on the OECD website to enable Civil Society Organisations to provide comments on ECAs' implementation of the Recommendation, for inclusion in the annual reviews.
+In this context, the Survey responses, as at end-June 2018, were made publicly available on 10 July 2018; no comments from CSOs have been received for this Review.